exie1/BRain/README.md

 ## Brief description of included files

 ### Files for reproducing results
+**Note:** Having tested the figure generation across several devices, the figures may look slightly different based on screen resolution
 * plot_zscorescentroids.m
   * Figure 1
   * Plots the zscores and centroids for the same GBP at two different times